 Where the State is obligated either by statute or under the terms of its plan to pay all, or any part of the Medicare deductible or coinsurance amounts, those amounts are not allowable as bad debts under Medicare.
-Any portion of such deductible or coinsurance amounts that the State is not obligated to pay can in a subsequent accounting period; in such cases the income therefrom must be used to reduce the cost of beneficiary services for the period in which the collection is made.
+Any portion of such deductible or coinsurance amounts that the State is not obligated to pay can be included as a bad debt under Medicare provided that the requirements of §312 or, if applicable, §310 are met.